Black people in Ireland

 Black people in Ireland, also known as Black Irish, Black and Irish or in Daoine Gorma/Daoine Dubha, are a multi-ethnic group of Irish people of African descent.
 Black people, Africans and people of African descent have lived in Ireland in small numbers since the 18th century.
 Throughout the 18th century they were mainly concentrated in the major cities and towns, especially in the Limerick, Cork, Belfast, Kinsale, Waterford, and Dublin areas.

 Increases in immigration have led to the growth of the community across Ireland.
 According to the 2022 Census of Population, 67,546 people identify as Black or Black Irish with an African background, whereas 8,699 people identify as Black or Black Irish with any other Black background.

 History

 Among the earliest examples of a Black presence in Ireland is from the account given that around 860CE, during the medieval Viking period when Scandinavian Dublin had an active slave market, Black prisoners were rounded up in Morocco and subsequently sold in medieval Ireland.

 During the 18th century it was common and even fashionable for middle-class Anglo-Irish families to take Black servants into their households as a sign of wealth and prestige.
 In particular, having a young Black servant attend an Anglo-Irish lady of the house was considered a sign of exceptional wealth and high position in society.
 One of the most well-known Black servants in Ireland during this time was Tony Small.
 During the American Revolutionary War (1775–1783), Small fled his owners from South Carolina, finding Lord Edward Fitzgerald in a near-death condition and assisting his recovery.
 Subsequently, Lord Edward returned to Ireland, where Tony Small became a dear friend to the family.
 Later, on a trip to London, Tony met his future wife, a French maid named Julia.
 The couple later had three children, Moirico, Harriet Pamela and Edward, moved to London and established a business.

-Although many Black servants in Anglo-Irish households were enslaved Africans, not all of the few Black people in Ireland during this period were enslaved.
 Many were independent domestic workers, travelling musicians, artists, soldiers and tradesmen.
 Others were servants who received a salary and were considered free people.
 A small number of formerly enslaved Black Americans relocated to Ireland.
 In addition to Tony Small, the preacher John Jea and the scholar William G. Allen both resided in Ireland for several years before all three relocated to England.